Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

-With its very first winter version, Love Island is again far ahead of common for 2020.
+With its very first winter version, Love Island is again far before standard for 2020.

-This time, 12 singletons searching for love will probably be heading to the model new villa in South Africa they try and couple up and discover love.
+This time, 12 singletons searching for love might be heading to the model new villa in South Africa they try to couple up and discover love.

-We’ve the whole lot it’s worthwhile to learn about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.
+We now have the whole lot you want to learn about contestant Nas Majeed, a builder from London, as he joins 11 different Love Island 2020 contestants.

 Age: 23